 “The people and the flexibility.
 It’s a real gift to get to work with really smart people who care about their work and help you create great things.
 And given the pandemic reality we live in, being able to choose a hybrid work week is a big bonus.”

-We are a values-driven company, firmly grounded in Positive Energy, Creative Rigour, and Unconventional Caring.
+We are a values-driven company, firmly grounded in Positive Pursuit, Creative Rigour, and Unconventional Caring.
 We bring these 3 values to every project we take on, and use them to guide our decisions and actions every day.

 As a storytelling agency, we at ECHO have the responsibility and joy of sharing a wide range of stories.
 We strive to collect those stories by developing deep relationships that help us understand our clients’ unique values systems.
 Across our broad client base, we are then able to share a diverse range of perspectives.
 And in hiring staff, freelancers, and contractors, we are again able to elevate voices from diverse backgrounds.

 Our approach is rooted in the respectful acceptance of where our clients are in their journeys and the passionate belief that every human has a unique story worth telling.
 We aim to be responsive to the needs of both our clients and our staff; this agility and compassion help to keep ECHO an open and inclusive workplace.

 ECHO Storytelling is an equal opportunity employer and we employ personnel without regard to race, ancestry, place of origin, colour, ethnic origin, language, citizenship, creed, religion, gender, sexual orientation, age, marital status, physical and/or mental challenge, or financial ability, while remaining alert and sensitive to the issue of fair and equitable treatment for all.

 On any given day there are 10 of us in our peaceful, open-concept studio, though we do work remotely as well.
 We also work closely with a large roster of partners in the ECHO-verse (designers, writers, editors, proofreaders, and other specialists).